gerkone/segnn-jax/README.md

 python -m pip install -r requirements.txt
 ```

-The validation experiments are ported from the original implementation, so additionally `torch` and `torch_geometric` are needed.
+The validation experiments are adapted from the original implementation, so additionally `torch` and `torch_geometric` are needed.
 ```
 python -m pip install -r experiments/requirements.txt
 ```